kredimx/rails-assessment/a3/README.md

 ### Take-home assessment

 #### * User stories
 - As an authenticated User, I want to create invoices so that I can add custom invoices.

 - As an authenticated User, I want to edit invoices so that I can correct any invoice data.

 - As an authenticated User, I want to remove invoices so that I can discard unnecessary invoices.

 - As an authenticated User, I want to see the list of all the created/uploaded invoices so that I can found invoices easily.
-Acceptance criteria:
+  + Acceptance criteria:
     - The user should be able to filter invoices by status, emitter, receiver and amount range

 - As an authenticated User, I want to see a list of all the invoices I have received from a provider(emitter)
+  + Acceptance criteria:
     - The user should be able to filter invoices by issue date (emitted_at)
     - The user should be able to see the total amount of the filtered list

 - As an authenticated User, I want to import a set of XML that contain invoices so that I can see the invoice data in the database.
-Acceptance criteria:
+  + Acceptance criteria:
     - The user should be able to upload hundreds of files at a time (extract the ZIP file `public/20220811012132-invoices.zip` to see the XML format and test with that batch of XML files)
     - If you need to create more XML files, after extracting the zip run this task `rake xml:generate_invoice` to generate more XML files within that same extracted directory `public/20220811012132-invoices/`
     - Hint: take a look at active_support’s `Hash.from_xml`

-- As an authenticated User, I want to have an endpoint that renderizes the image of invoice `cfdi_digital_stamp` as QR
+- As an authenticated User, I want to have an endpoint that renderizes the image of invoice `cfdi_digital_stamp` as QR so that I can read it faster

 #### * Observations
 - A user is a invoice receiver and is able to upload invoices